petershin/liferay-learn/docs/dxp-cloud/latest/en/migrating-to-dxp-cloud/matching-dxp-versions.md

 # Stage 1: Matching DXP Versions

-The first stage of migration is to configure the Liferay service running on DXP Cloud to run the same version of the installation you want to migrate.
+The first stage of migration is to configure the Liferay service running on Liferay Cloud to run the same version of the installation you want to migrate.

-This requires cloning the DXP Cloud repository, configuring version changes to it, and then applying such updates back to DXP Cloud by deploying a build.
+This requires cloning the Liferay Cloud repository, configuring version changes to it, and then applying such updates back to Liferay Cloud by deploying a build.

 ## Find Liferay Version Information

 First, find the version number and installed patches for the Liferay DXP installation you want to migrate.
-You need these values to properly configure the Liferay service in DXP Cloud.
+You need these values to properly configure the Liferay service in Liferay Cloud.

 To find these values, use the patching tool: